alpakts/alpakts/README.md

 - 👋 Hi, I’m @alpakts
 - 👀 I’m interested in sofware developing
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on a software team
 - 📫 How to reach me aktasalper0708@gmail.com